bean throwing tradition celebration

 Exploring the traditional rituals and customs associated with Setsubun in Japan reveals the intricate ways in which these practices have been preserved and celebrated over time.
 Setsubun holds deep cultural significance and is marked by various traditional practices that have been passed down through generations.

-See also Shikoku Pilgrimage Japan
+See also Yuki Matsuri Japan

 Here are three aspects that highlight the richness of Setsubun traditions: